-See Upgrading from Buildbot 0.8.x for a guide to upgrading from 0.8.x to 0.9.x
+See Upgrading to Buildbot 0.9.0 for a guide to upgrading from 0.8.x to 0.9.x

 - new HipchatStatusPush to report build results to Hipchat. - new steps for Visual Studio 2015 (VS2015, VC14, and MsBuild14). - The P4 step now obfuscates the password in status logs. - Added support for specifying the depth of a shallow clone in Git. - OpenStackLatentWorker now uses a single novaclient instance to not require re-authentication when starting or stopping instances. - The dist parameter in RpmBuild is now renderable. - new BitbucketStatusPush to report build results to a Bitbucket Cloud repository.